DHS-TransformationFramework/esa_tf/README.md

   ```

 `CompletedDate`
-: Filter by submission date.
+: Filter by date of completion.
 Date must be a string in ISO format.
   Example:

   ```bash